NamibiaTorres/junior_engineer_survival_guide/Python.md

     * To break it down you pass an index, and the value you want to add to the list: `spam.insert(index, value)`
 * `remove()` method:
     * removes something form a list
-    * it's different from the delete statement because it allows you to specify a value rather than an index.
+    * it's different from the `del` delete statement because it allows you to specify a value rather than an index.
     * If the value appears multiple times in a list, only the first instance of that value will be remove.
 *  `sort()` method
     * Will rearrange a list in order.